FX-Wood/Domblenon/README.md

   + add one more player
   + give both names
   + create a supply balance in "kingdom selection" (not yet fully supported)
+  + click the crown to generate a kingdom
-  + click the crown in "kingdom selection
+  + click the other crown to start!

 ##
 To read about the making of this project, please see https://github.com/FX-Wood/DombleHost/blob/master/my-process.md